 During meiosis one cell? divides twice to form four daughter cells.

-How many times does the cell divide during meiosis Brainly?
+How many times did the cell divide during mitosis?

 How many times does the cell divide?